Contact Center Best Practices: How to Fill The Gap Between Good and Great in Outsourced CX

 Leading BPOs leverage real-time dashboard capabilities to provide both partners with simultaneous access to performance data, customer feedback, and case statuses.
 This empowers CX agents and decision-makers to make informed choices while maintaining complete oversight.

-High-performing partners often implement a strong knowledge-sharing system.
+High-performing partners often implement robust knowledge-sharing systems.
 The better the quality assurance framework, the better and more consistent the service delivery, regardless of location.
 This approach maintains transparency and aligns the outsourced team with the business’s policies and expectations.

 Concretely:

-- Sync your CRM and ticketing platforms so agents work in one environment.
+• Sync your CRM and ticketing platforms to ensure agents work in a single environment.

 It is also essential to consider tool and system interoperability as part of a continuous improvement strategy.
 System integration is one of the biggest drivers of high-impact customer experiences.